 Investments in loans and loan participations will subject a fund to liquidity risk.
 Loans and loan participations may be transferable among financial institutions, but may not have the liquidity of conventional debt securities and are often subject to restrictions on resale, thereby making them potentially illiquid.
 For example, the purchase or sale of loans requires, in many cases, the consent of either a third party (such as the lead or agent bank for the loan) or of the borrower, and although such consent is, in practice, infrequently withheld, the consent requirement can delay a purchase or hinder a fund's ability to dispose of its investments in loans in a timely fashion.
-In addition, in some cases, negotiations involved in disposing of indebtedness may require weeks to complete.
-Consequently, some indebtedness may be difficult or impossible to dispose of readily at what a subadvisor believes to be a fair price.
+In addition, in some cases, negotiations involved in disposing of indebtedness may be difficult or impossible to dispose of readily at what a subadvisor believes to be a fair price.